 - 4 green onions, sliced

-- 2 cups broccoli florets, blanched
+- 4 cups broccoli florets, pre-cooked

-Set a wok over medium-high heat and coat with 1 tablespoon of peanut oil.
+Set a wok over medium-high heat and coat with 1 tablespoon of the peanut oil.
 When the oil shimmers, add about half of the chicken thigh pieces.
-Stir-fry until the chicken is fully cooked through, about 3 to 4 minutes.
+Stir-fry until the chicken is fully cooked through, 3 to 4 minutes.
 Transfer to a plate and repeat the process with the remaining chicken thighs.